-Finally, the Joint Standards propose that the objectives of a company's diversity and inclusion program should be transparent, asserting that transparency and publicity can be an important aspect of assessing diversity policies and practices.
-The Associations, though, see a limited role for transparency.
-To be properly effective, transparency must clearly distinguish between naturally public actions undertaken in conducting outreach to the local community and the internal evaluation and assessment work product that is a naturally confidential component of performance measurement and accountability to the entities' governance structure.
+public actions undertaken in conducting outreach to the local community and the internal evaluation and assessment work product that is naturally confidential component of performance measurement and accountability to the entities' governance structure.
 For many years, government authorities have clearly recognized the need to encourage frank and thorough evaluation of internal operations and therefore protect that analysis from complete transparency.
-The sound public policy is that, without this protection of confidentiality, institutions would be ill-advised to conduct the necessary analysis.
+The sound public policy is that, without such protection of confidentiality, institutions would be ill-advised to conduct the necessary analysis.

 Institutions that pursue diversity and inclusion are engaged with their communities in ways that communicate by words and actions their openness to the full range of diverse backgrounds that their communities provide and from which they seek to recruit and develop their workforce and to whom they market their products and services.
 Factors that capture the institution's activity of this type are appropriate for inclusion in the Joint Standards.
-These, for example, may include but not compel items such as presenting general information about its diversity efforts through its website and other annual communications about its diversity and inclusion strategic plan, evaluating the visibility of its community recruitment efforts, gauging the degree of its participation in endeavors sponsored with or by cultural representatives in the community that build its reputation as an attractive employer and engaged member of the community, and the availability of mentoring and developmental programs for employees as well as the community at large or different population segments as a resource to improve employment skills.

-For many community banks, the success of their diversity efforts derives from a long-term investment in and involvement with their local communities.
-These community banks want to be identified as a place where the aspiring youth of the community who wore the bank-sponsored Little League uniform, took financial skills courses taught by bank employees, or received a bank-funded college scholarship return to begin a management trainee position at the bank.
+These, for example, may include, but not compel, items such as capturing activity about its diversity efforts through its website and through other annual communications about its diversity and inclusion strategic plan, evaluating the visibility of its community recruitment efforts, gauging the degree of its participation in endeavors sponsored with or by different cultural representatives in the community that build its reputation as an attractive employer and engaged member of the community and the availability of mentoring and developmental programs not only for employees, but also ones made available to community members at large or in different population segments to improve their employment skills.
+For many community banks the success of their diversity efforts derives from long-term investment in and involvement with their local communities.
+They hope to become identified as a place where someday the aspiring youth of that community who wore the bank-sponsored Little League uniform, took financial skills courses taught by bank employees, or received a bank-funded college scholarship returns to begin a management trainee position at the bank's newest branch.
 For larger banks the story is not much different-it just has more pages.